Resolution Except for the Normal-Crossing Locus and Galois actions: Introduction

+The problem treated here builds on these developments but confronts a fundamentally different geometric obstruction.
+For general nc singularities, the splitting of branches into distinct, smooth components may occur only after passing to an \'etale or Galois extension.
+As Koll\'ar's insights suggest, attempting to strictly preserve general nc singularities within the rigid, classical category of schemes invariably leads to a deadlock.
+The resulting algorithmic sequences generate limiting configurations---minimal singularities---which cannot be lowered further by classical blow-ups without destroying the nc locus itself, and thus must remain intact as inescapable terminal objects.

+Because the nc condition is intrinsically non-local, bypassing this topological deadlock forces the introduction of stack-theoretic methods and more flexible birational transformations, such as weighted blow-ups.
+This provides a natural framework: a resolution procedure that preserves the nc locus and separates the fused components may be constructed on Galois covering spaces, and seamlessly descended back to the base space via stack-theoretic operations.

-The purpose of this article is to construct a canonical resolution algorithm that removes all singularities outside the nc locus while preserving every pre-existing nc structure.
-The method is based on weighted blow-ups adapted to the combinatorial type of the singularity.
-Applied canonically, these transformations simplify several components simultaneously and guide the resolution process in a controlled manner.
+The purpose of this article is to construct a canonical resolution algorithm that completely removes all singularities outside the nc locus while flawlessly preserving every pre-existing nc structure, effectively answering Koll\'ar's problem.

-{\it While completing this proof, I became aware of a parallel paper in preparation by A.~Belotto~da~Silva and E.~Bierstone addressing, in particular, the same result as Theorem \ref{thm:embedded-NC} in the case of reduced normal crossings and in a non-SNC divisorial setting for exceptional divisors, using different techniques~\cite{BB26}.}

-Their approach combines formal splitting techniques of Newton--Puiseux type with a combinatorial analysis of circulant singularities near the normal crossings locus, together with weighted blow-ups.

-Our construction provides a functorial resolution that avoids the reduced or non-reduced nc locus and is governed by the following principle.